StormHub/stormhub/site/content/blog/2025-04-16-SemanticKernel-MCP-Prompts.md

 *{{date | readableDate }}*

-The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) aims to standardize connections between AI systems and data sources.
-This post demonstrates server prompt implemented with [Semantic Kernel](https://github.com/microsoft/semantic-kernel) and [MCP C# SDK](https://github.com/modelcontextprotocol/csharp-sdk).
-MCP server prompts are reusable templates [more details](https://modelcontextprotocol.io/docs/concepts/prompts).
+This post focuses on implementing server prompts, a key feature of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) designed for reusable template definitions.
+We will explore how to implement these server prompts using both the [MCP C# SDK](https://github.com/modelcontextprotocol/csharp-sdk) and [Semantic Kernel](https://github.com/microsoft/semantic-kernel) for enhanced templating capabilities.
+Further details on MCP server prompts can be found in the [MCP documentation](https://modelcontextprotocol.io/docs/concepts/prompts).

 ## MCP Server Prompts via MCP C# SDK Attributes
 The [MCP C# SDK](https://github.com/modelcontextprotocol/csharp-sdk) allows for defining prompts through attributes.
-This method offers a direct implementation without requiring Semantic Kernel for basic string manipulation.
+This method offers a direct implementation without requiring Semantic Kernel for basic string manipulation as the following example shows.
     ```csharp
     [McpServerPromptType]
     internal sealed class StringFormatPrompt